Ousterhout's dichotomy

 Scripting languages tend to be used for applications where most of the functionality comes from other programs (often implemented in system programming languages); the scripts are used to glue together other programs or add additional layers of functionality on top of existing programs.
-Ousterhout claims that scripts tend to be short and are often written by less sophisticated programmers, so execution efficiency is less important than simplicity and ease of interaction with other programs.
+Ousterhout claims that scripts tend to be short and are often written by less sophisticated programmers.
+Hence, execution efficiency is less important than simplicity and ease of interaction with other programs.
 Common applications for scripting include Web page generation, report generation, graphical user interfaces, and system administration.
-Prototypical examples of scripting languages include Python, AppleScript, C shell, DOS batch files, and Tcl.
+Prototypical examples of scripting languages include Python, AppleScript, C shell, and Tcl.

+Ousterhout's dichotomy underlies the design of his language Tcl.

 History

 The dichotomy was fully set out in Ousterhout (1998), though Ousterhout had drawn this distinction since at least the design of Tcl (1988), and had stated it publicly at various times.
 An early episode was "The Tcl War" of late September and October 1994, where Richard Stallman posted an article critical of Tcl, entitled "Why you should not use Tcl", to which Ousterhout replied with an articulation of his dichotomy: